aspose-words/Aspose.Words-Documentation/en/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/_index.md

 ### Add Mapped Fields

-Aspose.Words allows you to automatically map names of fields in your data source and names of mail merge fields in the template using the [MappedDataFields](https://reference.aspose.com/words/java/com.aspose.words/mailmerge/#getMappedDataFields) property.
+Aspose.Words allows you to automatically map names of fields in your data source and names of Mail Merge fields in the template using the [MappedDataFields](https://reference.aspose.com/words/java/com.aspose.words/mailmerge/#getMappedDataFields) property.
 For example, if you have a field name called "Last Name" in your template, and in your data source you have the field name "Last Name" or another variation such as "Last_Name" or "LastName", then the field in the data source will automatically map to the corresponding mapped field.
 If a merge template is to be merged with many data sources, mapped fields make it unnecessary to reenter the fields into the template to agree with the field names in the database.

 The following code example shows how to add a mapped field using the [Add](https://reference.aspose.com/words/java/com.aspose.words/mappeddatafieldcollection/#add-java.lang.String-java.lang.String) method when a merge field in a template and a data field in a data source have different names: